bitnami/charts/bitnami/flux/README.md

 <!--- app-name: Flux -->

-# Bitnami package for Flux
+# Bitnami Secure Images Helm chart for Flux

 Source Controller is a component of Flux.
 Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration.